-Do you not think they might end up making it too Disney?
+Do you not think they mind end up making it too Disney?

 Patrick: No, I don't think they would.
 Regardless, I'll still watch it.
 I might not enjoy it, but it's my duty as a geek to watch it anyway.
 I didn't give up on Star Wars after the prequels, so I'm not giving up on it now, either.

 Lee, 38: I’m against it, but I’m kind of pleased at the same time because George Lucas messed up the last few.